-poor growing conditions while late rains delayed harvesting. of plantings and a combination of old and new plantations.
+Production was affected by poor growing conditions while late rains delayed harvesting.
+Nevertheless, output and yields were somewhat better than other Russian oils in part helped by the regional spread of plantings and a combination of old and new plantations.